Audio Adrenaline: 2000–2007: Last albums with original members and retirement

 After a short break, Audio Adrenaline released their first greatest hits compilation, Hit Parade, in March 2001.
 Included in the album are three of their most popular songs, "Big House", "Hands and Feet", and the live staple "We're A Band", as well as a song with The O.C.
 Supertones, "Blitz", from the album Some Kind of Zombie.
 It was at this time that Herdman left the band to become president of a new record label, Flicker Records, which he co-founded along with Stuart and McGinniss.

 In November 2001, the band released a new studio album, Lift which several critics have classified as the band's best.
 Lift also marked the first time that guitarist Burkum shared lead vocals with Stuart.
 The band then followed with their ninth album, Worldwide, released in 2003.
 Worldwide went on to win a Grammy Award for Best Rock Gospel Album in 2004, the first of two Grammys for the band.
 In 2004, the band, along with Herdman, founded a project in Haiti called the Hands and Feet Project, in which the band built an orphanage for children.

 The band's tenth studio album, Until My Heart Caves In, was released on August 30, 2005.
 The album featured most of the lead vocals by Burkum, with only a few sung by Stuart.
 Until My Heart Caves In received another Grammy Award for Best Rock Gospel Album in 2006.
 "Clap Your Hands" was also played on ESPN with football game highlights.

 On January 18, 2006, Audio Adrenaline announced that they were retiring from active music ministry and cited Stuart's "ongoing vocal challenges" stemming from vocal cord damage as the primary factor.
 On July 27, 2006, the band played at the popular Christian music Creation Festival, where they had performed every year since the group formed, for the last time with their original lineup.
 On August 1, 2006, they released their final compilation album, Adios: The Greatest Hits, a farewell album containing two new tracks as well as a selection of the band's greatest hits to date.

 For their final national tour in early 2007, Audio Adrenaline opened for MercyMe on their "Coming Up to Breathe Tour".
-The band performed their last live concert on April 28, 2007, at the Waikiki Shell in Honolulu, Hawaii.
+The tour concluded on April 28, 2007, at the Waikiki Shell in Honolulu, Hawaii.
 Their final project, Live From Hawaii: The Farewell Concert, was released on August 28, 2007, as a live CD–DVD combo and earned two nominations at the 39th GMA Dove Awards, winning Long Form Music Video of the Year.